FreedomBen/slackbot_frd/README.md

 ### Step 1

 First, get a slack API token.
-You can do this as your regular user, or (if you have admin powers) you can create a bot user.
+You can usually do this as your regular user unless restricted, or (if you have admin powers) you can create a bot user.

 To get a token as your regular user, go to [https://api.slack.com/web](https://api.slack.com/web), scroll down to "Authentication," then issue yourself a token.

-Go [here](https://my.slack.com/services/new/bot) and do the dance to make a bot user.
+Or to make a bot user, go [here](https://my.slack.com/services/new/bot) and do the dance to make a bot user.
 Copy the bot user's token for later.

 ### Step 2

+All slackbot_frd needs is to be configured and told where the bot files are.
+However, a sample project with config files can be created to give you an easy starting point.

+You can generate an example bot using the `slackbot-frd` binary:

+    slackbot-frd new <proj-name>

+This is nice (but optional) cause you can just edit the generated files and be on your way quickly.

 You have 3 options for configuring slackbot_frd.
 In the event that you do more than one of these, the *latter* one will trump (In other words, if you have a config file *and* environment variables set, the environment variables will win out (see [below](#configuration-options) for an enumeration of config options):